-Ever since they started selling home aligners in 2018, byte has been pioneering new and creative ways to improve the teeth straightening process without sacrificing treatment quality.
-So far, they’ve engineered the industry’s fastest treatment time and implemented an unmatched lifetime warranty, and it appears that they’re just getting started.
+Ever since they started selling home aligners in 2018, Byte has been pioneering new and creative ways to improve the teeth straightening process without sacrificing treatment quality.
+So far, they’ve engineered a highly efficient treatment and implemented a generous lifetime warranty, and they’re still cooking up new ideas.

-byte’s innovations and commitment to quality have shot them to the top of our overall home aligner rankings.
-But no company is perfect.
-It’s tough to beat byte’s attractive perks, but it’s always a good idea to explore your options, weighing each one’s pros and cons.
-Based on extensive industry research, we’ve put together a shortlist of the best alternative options if byte isn’t quite right for you.
+Byte’s innovations and commitment to quality have shot them to the top of our overall home aligner rankings.
+But no company is perfect, and the best fit for you depends on your unique situation.
+It’s tough to beat Byte’s attractive perks, but it’s always a good idea to explore your options.
+Based on extensive industry research, we’ve put together a shortlist of the best alternatives if Byte isn’t quite right for you.

 Table of Contents